umarhassan-mitodl/18.904-spring-2011/content/pages/instructor-insights/customizing.md

 ## Picking the Textbook and Topics to Cover

 This course was designed to serve as an introduction to algebraic topology.
-I was allowed to choose the textbook, and I picked {{% resource_link "8457de07-de4c-416f-b8be-d4871f7971bc" "Allen Hatcher's textbook on algebraic topology" %}}.
+I was allowed to choose the textbook, and I picked [Allen Hatcher's textbook on algebraic topology](https://pi.math.cornell.edu/~hatcher/AT/ATpage.html).
 This was different from what had been used in the past, but I chose it because it was available for free online.
 That way, students didn't have to buy anything.
 We followed the textbook pretty closely.

 From what I could see of old Seminar in Topology course web sites, it seemed the course typically includes covering spaces and the fundamental group, and maybe some homology.
 I aimed to be more ambitious and cover more material, so in addition to those topics, we covered cohomology and Poincare duality.
 I think I was a bit too ambitious and tried to cover too much.
 Doing covering spaces, the fundamental group, and homology would have worked well, but doing cohomology and Poincare duality was just a bit too much.
 If I were to teach this course again, I think I would cut the material back to 75% or so.